 The Delta Amex and Chase Sapphire cards both come with the cardholder perks you’d expect from a midlevel rewards card.
 Neither charges foreign transaction fees, plus they both offer roadside assistance, return protection, car rental loss and damage insurance, purchase protection and travel accident insurance.
 Amex offers a Global Assist hotline, whereas Chase gives you 24/7 access to a Sapphire customer service specialist wherever you are in the world.

-Both cards have a $95 annual fee that’s waived for the first year.
+Both cards have a $0 intro fee, then $95 annual fee that’s waived for the first year.

 Which Card Do You Get?